 Regardless of the water project type, we always work to ensure that proper sanitation and hygiene training are a part of every project.
 Sanitation is critical to protecting the water source.
 You can't poop near the water you drink.
 There are more technical ways of saying that, but they mean the same thing.
 Rotting garbage, farm runoff, and animals must be kept away as well.

 We also require our partners to teach people how and when to wash their hands, brush their teeth, clean dishes and other practices that improve overall health.
 Again, it seems simple, but if you've never been taught what can make you sick, it's not so easy.
 Programs must carefully crafted, respectful and provide a means of follow up.
 We think that's best done with local teachers and leaders taking charge.
 In schools, students are taught not only the lesson, but how to go home and teach it to their parents as well.
 This training multiplies the good that a new well brings.

 Water wells are often an excellent way to bring clean water to a community.
 The cost to dig a well, cap it, and install a water pump varies dramatically from one site to the next however.
-We've seen wells constructed for as little as $1,500(USD) in India and as much as $40,000+ in Kenya.

 Why such difference?
 There are lots of factors.
 How deep is the water?
 Is it hard or soft rock?
 How much water is there?
 How many people will the project support?
 Does the water need to be distributed to more convenient taps?

 Sometimes we'll fund a well for 1,000 people at a cost of around $40,000.
 That well would be high producing, likely very deep, and require diesel powered pumps to keep up with demand.
 In other cases, we'll fund a hand pump project that can serve up to 500 people for around $7,000.
 We work with our partners to determine the most appropriate project for each community.